confluentinc/ksql/docs/concepts/events.md

 the partition and offset of the source record, respectively.
 In addition, windowed sources have `WINDOWSTART` and `WINDOWEND` system columns.

-Starting in ksqlDB 0.24, users can create columns that are populated by a record's header field.
-Kafka headers are a list of zero or more key-value pairs, where the keys are (not necessarily unique) strings and the values are byte arrays.
+Starting in ksqlDB 0.24, you can create columns that are populated by a record's header field. {{ site.ak }} headers are a list of zero or more key-value pairs, where the keys are (not necessarily unique) strings and the values are byte arrays.
-Headers typically contain metadata about records, which can then be used for routing or processing (e.g. the header could store information about how to deserialize strings in the value).
+Headers typically contain metadata about records, which can then be used for routing or processing For example, the header could store information about how to deserialize strings in the value.